What is EnerGuide?

-Our team begins with a copy of your house plans in conjunction with hot2000 energy modelling software Our advisors have the capabilities to simulate multiple scenarios for energy efficient building methods and systems, including insulation levels and types, windows and doors, heating systems, ventilation, and domestic hot water.
-Through this simulation, our experts have a clear idea of the best home improvements to make in order to maximize your EnerGuide rating, minimize energy consumption and stay within your improvement budget!
+Our team starts with a copy of your house plans.
+We use energy modelling software hot2000.
+Our advisors have the capabilities to simulate multiple scenarios for energy efficient building methods and systems.
+While also giving feed back on insulation levels, windows and doors, and mechanical systems.
+Altogether our experts have a clear idea of the best home improvements to proceed with.
+Above all, the goal is to maximize your EnerGuide rating.
+While helping to reduce energy consumption and stay within your budget!

-When the home is complete, we conduct a final blower door airtightness test before occupancy.
-This final test is a site inspection to provide the final EnerGuide report of the finished home, which indicates whether the home qualifies for EnerGuide certification.
+When the home is complete, its time for the final blower door airtightness test before occupancy.
+This final site verification will be used to gather information required for the final EnerGuide report.
+Additionally this indicates whether the home qualifies for EnerGuide certification.
 In some cases, an EnerGuide certification is also required as a part of the CHBA Net-Zero program.

 We are experts on the BC Building Code, Vancouver Building By-law and BC Energy Step Code.
 Our wide knowledge base allows us to provide you with a wide array of options for your home energy solutions, whether your goal is to meet basic code requirements or a CHBA Net-Zero certification.

 Why enroll your new house with EnerGuide?